liztaiwrites/github.com-liztaiwrites-workwebsite/src/contents/B2B-writers.md

 tags:
   - writing careers

-description: B2B writers are often paid more, but what makes them so special?
+description: A B2B writer often earns more.
+Here's how to be one.
 ---

 I think there's a lot of mystique around #B2B marketing.
 People tend to think of it as difficult.
 I've been told that a lot of copywriters even avoid the industry as it's not as fun as #B2C.